bbchallenge/bbchallenge/src/routes/(app)/antihydra/+page.md

 </div>

 What is the maximum number of steps a 2-symbol ({set01}), n-state Turing Machine can take, starting from an initially zeroed-out tape, before halting?
-The function that gives this value for a given number of states n - S(n) - is called the [Busy Beaver](https://en.wikipedia.org/wiki/Busy_beaver) ([maximum shift](https://wiki.bbchallenge.org/wiki/Busy_Beaver_Functions)) function.
+The function that gives this value for a given number of states n - BB(n) - is called the [Busy Beaver](https://en.wikipedia.org/wiki/Busy_beaver) ([maximum shift](https://wiki.bbchallenge.org/wiki/Busy_Beaver_Functions)) function.

 Obtaining each value requires proving the behavior of all programs with that number of states - whether they run indefinitely or halt - and if so, after how many steps.

-The highest number of steps for 5-state machines was [recently proven to be 47,176,870](https://discuss.bbchallenge.org/t/july-2nd-2024-we-have-proved-bb-5-47-176-870/237), and with this all values of S(n) up to S(5) are [now known](https://www.quantamagazine.org/amateur-mathematicians-find-fifth-busy-beaver-turing-machine-20240702/).
-Now, work has begun to find the longest running (but halting) Turing Machine program with 6 states - the value of S(6).
+The highest number of steps for 5-state machines was [recently proven to be 47,176,870](https://discuss.bbchallenge.org/t/july-2nd-2024-we-have-proved-bb-5-47-176-870/237), and with this all values of BB(n) up to BB(5) are [now known](https://www.quantamagazine.org/amateur-mathematicians-find-fifth-busy-beaver-turing-machine-20240702/).
+Now, work has begun to find the longest running (but halting) Turing Machine program with 6 states - the value of BB(6).

 But researchers have already encountered a difficult problem: a 6-state machine that exhibits behavior of a kind no one has ever managed to prove to halt or not.
 Its behavior can be described very simply in the languages of mathematics: